toddgeist/FM-Parameters/README.markdown

 Unlike the #Assign functions, #Get will not affect any variables, which can be useful when a named value only needs to be used in one calculation, or to assign a named value to a variable with a different name.

-### VariablesNotEmpty ( parameterNameList )
+### VerifyVariablesNotEmpty ( parameterNameList )

 Returns True (1) if each of the parameters in parameterNameList has been assigned to a non-empty local script variable of the same name.
 Returns False (0) if any variable defined by parameterNameList is empty.

 	VariablesNotEmpty ( List ( "parameter1" ; "parameter2" ) )

-This is useful for validating that each parameter required by a script has been successfully assigned before proceeding.
+This is useful for verifying that each parameter required by a script has been successfully assigned before proceeding.

 ### ScriptRequiredParameterList ( scriptNameToParse )

 Parses a script name, returning a return-delimited list of parameters required for that script.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
 This is useful to generate the argument used by the VariablesNotEmpty function to validate that all required parameters have values.
+In practice, developers may want to modify this function to always use the current Get ( ScriptName ) and not require the argument.

 [2]: http://filemakerstandards.org/display/cs/Script+naming "FileMakerStandards.org: Script naming"

 ### ScriptOptionalParameterList ( scriptNameToParse )

 Parses a script name, returning a return-delimited list of optional parameters for that script.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
 This is useful to generate the argument used by the #AssignWhiteList function to restrict variable assignment to parameters actually accepted by a script.
+In practice, developers may want to modify this function to always use the current Get ( ScriptName ) and not require the argument.

 	#AssignWhiteList (
 		Get ( ScriptParameter );